yk11-pro/iiec/README.md

 # Modules used
-- os                  //To run different programs
+- os                  //To run the different programs
 - pyttsx3             //To convert text to the audio

 # Configuring Software